C++: Strategy Pattern vs. Policy Based Design

 What is RAII?

-RAII stands for “Resource Acquisition Is Initialization”.
-It is probably one of the nicest and most useful features that C++ has given to the world.
-D and Rust incorporated it as part of their specifications too.
+RAII stands for ‘Resource Acquisition Is Initialization.’
+It is arguably one of the most elegant and useful features that C++ has introduced to the world.
+Both D and Rust have incorporated it into their specifications as well.

 What does it mean?

-RAII, “obviously”, means that any entity that asks for a resource from the system (memory, file handle, network connection, etc.) should be responsible for releasing such a resource when its life has ended.
+RAII, “obviously,” means that any entity requesting a resource from the system (memory, file handle, network connection, etc.) should be responsible for releasing that resource when its lifetime has ended.

-In C++ jargon, it means that any resource needed by an object must be acquired by the object’s constructor and released in its destructor.
+In C++ jargon, this means that any resource needed by an object must be acquired by the object’s constructor and released in its destructor.

-Thanks to this very interesting feature, when a variable that represents an object created with value semantics goes out of scope, its destructor is invoked automatically and seamlessly, thus releasing any resource the object could have acquired in its lifetime.
+Thanks to this very interesting feature, when a variable representing an object created with value semantics goes out of scope, its destructor is invoked automatically and seamlessly, releasing any resources the object may have acquired during its lifetime.

-That solves a lot of resource-related issues in a very transparent way when the variables go out of scope:
+That solves many resource-related issues in a very transparent way when the variables go out of scope:

 • Any dynamically allocated memory owned by this object can be released.